Return to Firewoiks

 Extensions, resources & tutorials for Fireworks, Dreamweaver & HTML5 / CSS3 by UI developer, .

-Layout Engine v0.5.1 - Browser Detection Done Right
+Layout Engine v0.7.0 - Browser Detection Done Right

 Feature detection using libraries such as Modernizr has (rightly) usurped browser sniffing as the method of choice for conditional styling and scripting.
 However, as Elijah Manor recently asked, Does Browser Sniffing Still Have a Place?, I firmly believe the answer is “yes”.

-So, I've created Layout Engine, which is the best of both worlds by using feature detection to work out what “type” of browser is being used — including IE10!, which no longer supports conditional comments, and thus is not easily targeted without hacks.
+So, I've created Layout Engine, which is the best of both worlds by using feature detection to work out what “type” of browser is being used — including IE10 and IE11!, which no longer support conditional comments, and thus are not easily targeted without hacks.

-I'll still use CssUserAgent for some things, however.
-In fact, when combining Layout Engine with CssUserAgent, you'll be able to identify the standard Android Browser (and its WebView variants), which unfortunately render <select>s as regular text inputs if either a border or background is applied in CSS.
+Layout Engine also identifies the standard Android Browser (and its WebView variants), which unfortunately render <select>s as regular text inputs if either a border or background is applied in CSS.
+Also, AOSP Browser's radio buttons and checkboxes are very badly positioned compared to other browsers.

 How it works